George Hegamin: Philadelphia Eagles

 On February 19, 1998, he signed a four-year contract as a free agent with the Philadelphia Eagles.
 The Eagles used him at right guard, where he started six games.

 The next year, with the arrival of new head coach Andy Reid, he walked out of training camp for one day, after being told of his demotion in favor of rookie Doug Brzezinski.
 When he came back, Reid made him push a blocking sled the length of a practice field under the heat, in front of some players, coaches, executives and the media.
 He eventually was cut on September 4, 1999.

 Tampa Bay Buccaneers

 On November 10, 1999, he signed with the Tampa Bay Buccaneers and backed up both offensive tackle positions for two seasons.
 He made two starts during his time with the team, including the 2000 Wild-Card playoff loss against the Philadelphia Eagles, where he was overmatched at left tackle playing against Pro Bowler Hugh Douglas.
 He was released on September 2, 2001.

 Personal life

 Hegamin works as the Senior Manager of Players Services for the NFL Players Association.
 He is also the offensive lineman coach at the Under Armour National Combine and Elite Football Camp.
 Current OL Coach at IMG Academy in FL.
+He is now on the staff of the Colorado Buffalos under Coach Prime.